Pantheon-Labs/Software-Engineer-II/PROMPT.md

 - **Hire Me Site**: Build a React app that tells us about you, your strengths, your passions, and why you want to join us!
 - **Pantheon Labs Site**: Create a website for Pantheon Labs
 - **Food/Drink Recommendation API**: Create an API that allows users to fetch recommendations for food/drinks based on location, weather, or something else!
+- **Nostalgia Machine**: Please help us forget that it's 2022

 # Tips
 - If you use an API, make sure you don't include your secrets in the repo... add documentation telling us how to generate our own and how to add them to the project
 - Don't worry about about comments in your code; good code should be readable
+- **Don't stress; just submit SOMETHING and let's have a conversation** 🙂

 </br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br>

 <sub>Still reading?
-You get another one of those officially unofficial bonus points! ❤️ Just include the word `piñacolada` somewhere in your app.</sub>
+You get another one of those officially unofficial bonus points! ❤️ Just include `piña colada` somewhere in your app.</sub>